Scaless/enumbra/README.md

 * Their layout is implementation defined and non-portable, so do not transfer them over the network or serialize without a conversion method.
 It is implementation defined if bit fields may straddle type boundaries or introduce padding.
 * The underlying type of an enum determines the minimum storage, padding, and alignment.
-* Adjacent bit fields with mixed underlying types may or may not share storage.
+* Adjacent bit fields with differing underlying types may or may not share storage.
+* Bit fields are more compact in memory but require extra instructions to pack/unpack.
+Benchmark your use-case to determine if they are the right choice.
 * enumbra specific: The provided `|=`,`&=`, and `^=` operator overloads for flags DO NOT return a reference, since doing so is not possible with bit fields.

 # Building